kbarber/erlang-stomp/README.rst

 =====

 This is a STOMP client originally written by Ian Brown.
 I've simply taken the liberty of wrapping it and providing it here for you.
+Enjoy.

 stomp.erl is a simple client library for message brokers that support the STOMP protocol.
 It's usage is pretty straight forward, and below, I walk through a